-The ECHL on Thursday announced its All-ECHL First Team for 2013-14 as determined in a vote of ECHL coaches, broadcasters, media relations directors and media, who were asked to select a goaltender, two defensemen and three forwards.
+PRINCETON, N.J. – The ECHL on Thursday announced its All-ECHL First Team for 2008-09 as determined in a vote of ECHL coaches, who were asked to select a goaltender, two defensemen and three forwards.

-The ECHL will announce the Community Service Award and Sportsmanship Award winners on Friday.
+The ECHL will announce the Sportsmanship Award winner on Friday.

 Premier ‘AA’ Hockey League Fast Facts